 The Buchanan County (IA) Economic Development and the local community government will work with state and regional partners to assemble a competitive incentive package to attract an employer offer sustainable growth for the local area.

-The BCEDC offers low interest loans to provide gap financing to assist with your expansion needs.
+The BCEDC offers low-interest revolving loans to provide gap financing to assist with your expansion needs.
 Funds are based on job creation, wages and private investment.
+Interested?
+Check out the BCEDC Loan Program Guidelines

 State of Iowa Incentives for Business